 6. Marketing automation and re-engagement

-AI identifies lapsed guests (e.g., regulars who haven't visited in 60 days), generates personalized re-engagement messages, and recommends optimal send times.
-Campaigns that once required a marketing coordinator now run autonomously.
+AI identifies lapsed guests (say, regulars who haven't visited in 60 days), generates personalized re-engagement messages, and recommends optimal send times.
+Generative AI does the heavy lifting on production: content creation AI drafts the emails, the social media posts, and the offers tied to your loyalty programs.
+Campaigns that once required a coordinator now run through your restaurant marketing platform on their own.

 7. Review management